 Do you have plans to release another Gilby Clarke solo album someday?
 I mean, SWAG was released in 2002, so it’s been ten years already…

-I know it has been ten years and… you know, I got to tell you – I get asked this a lot – I had a solo album done and then the Super Nova project came up and took all my songs.
-Granted we probably shouldn’t have taken that long but I did have one and it did it – it took all my songs.
+I know it has been ten years, and… you see, I got to tell you – I get asked this a lot – I had a solo album done, and then the Super Nova project came up and took all my songs.
+Granted, we probably shouldn’t have taken that long, but I did have one, and it did it – it took all my songs.
 So I pretty much have a close to a record done right now – I have about eight songs done.
 And it’s just….
-I’ve always said when I have a good record I’ll put it out and I don’t have it done just yet you know and I’m not pulling an Axl – it’s just not there yet you know and I can’t force anything and there’s been so many different things that have drawn my attention away from it.
-It’s hard to just sit down and just go “Okay lets take two months, let’s go make a record” You know I don’t have a second hand like I used to.
-You know I have my L.A. guys, I have my Canadian guys – you know I have different guys I use but no one’s really there all the time to really work on it.
+I’ve always said when I have a good record, I’ll put it out, and I don’t have it done just yet, you know, and I’m not pulling an Axl – it’s just not there yet, you know, and I can’t force anything, and there have been so many different things that have drawn my attention away from it.
+It’s hard just to sit down and just go, “Okay, let’s take two months, let’s go make a record” You know I don’t have a second hand like I used to.
+You know I have my L.A. guys, I have my Canadian guys – you know I have different guys I use, but no one’s there all the time to really work on it.

-But it shouldn’t be too difficult to work a new album with a help of modern technology, just send over tracks and parts and then put them together in the studio, you know?
+But it shouldn’t be too difficult to work a new album with the help of modern technology, send over tracks and parts and then put them together in the studio, you know?

-Yeah I mean a lot of time yes but I am not like that.
-I’m the kind of person that look I do write myself but I got into music because I like that connection and it’s the same thing why I still to this day – I’m going to be fifty this year and I still play live, I like that connection.
-You know I like that thing of me working with other guys, writing songs together, you know creating something and then put the record out and then you connect with the fans, you know with people that truly love music.
-You play the music they give it back to you that’s another connection.
-To me that’s what’s important about music.
-And it is few and far between these days but you know when it’s right its right and if it’s not, it’s not, I can’t do it I mean I like all my records I put out I mean some are better than others but you know I wouldn’t have put them out unless I thought they were done.
+Yeah, I mean a lot of time, yes, but I am not like that.
+I’m the kind of person that… look, I do write myself, but I got into music because I like that connection, and it’s the same thing why I still to this day – I’m going to be fifty this year, and I still play live, I like that connection.
+You know, I like that thing of me working with other guys, writing songs together, creating something and then putting the record out, and then connecting with the fans, you know, with people who truly love music.
+You play the music, they give it back to you; that’s another connection.
+To me, that’s what’s important about music.
+And it is few and far between these days, but you know when it’s right, it’s right, and if it’s not, it’s not, I can’t do it.
+I mean, I like all records I put out.
+I mean, some are better than others, but you know I wouldn’t have put them out unless I thought they were done.

 Yeah, exactly, I don’t care.

-You released a bunch of albums in the 90s, but with the exception of PAWNSHOP GUITAR – those later albums didn’t get so much attention and, in your opinion, what was the reason for that?
+You released a bunch of albums in the 90s, but except for PAWNSHOP GUITAR – those later albums didn’t get so much attention and, in your opinion, what was the reason for that?

 You know, Michael did great with his latest album.
-He won several prizes in different categories in Finland and also won the album of the year title in Classic Rock magazine.
+He won several prizes in different categories in Finland and won the year title album in Classic Rock magazine.